 The betel leaf is an extremely common leaf.
 It is in the shape of a heart and is dark green in color.
 It comes from the Piperaceae family of plants and is used as a popular mouth freshener in India.
 Betel leaf is also called Paan.

 Betel leaf is loaded with nutrients and is very good for you.
 It contains decent amounts of essential nutrients.
-In 100 grams of betel leaf, there is 1.3 micrograms of iodine, 1.1-4.6 micrograms of potassium, 1.9-2.9 micrograms of vitamin A, 13-0 micrograms of vitamin B-1, 1.9-30 micrograms of vitamin B-2, and 0.63-0.89 micrograms of nicotinic acid.
-These nutrients are good for your heath.
+Let check out nutrition facts of betel leaf per 100 grams, there is 1.3 micrograms of iodine, 1.1-4.6 micrograms of potassium, 1.9-2.9 micrograms of vitamin A, 13-0 micrograms of vitamin B-1, 1.9-30 micrograms of vitamin B-2, and 0.63-0.89 micrograms of nicotinic acid.
+These nutrients present in betal leaves are good for your heath.

 Having high cholesterol in your blood can increase your chances of getting a stroke.
 Betel leaves have eugenol in them due to which they aid in lowering your cholesterol levels.
 Moreover, eugenol also inhibits the amount of cholesterol that is generated in the liver and can help with reducing the amount of lipids absorbed by the intestine.
 This is very good for your body.

 The essential oil that is naturally present in betel leaves has antibacterial properties, which can help fight infections that are caused by bacteria.
-Moreover, since it is filled with phenolic and phytochemicals, it can be very effecting against gram positive and gram-negative bacteria.
+Moreover, since betal leaves is filled with phenolic and phytochemicals, it can be very effecting against gram positive and gram-negative bacteria.

 Betel leaf extract has an extremely strong effect when it comes to healing wounds.
 This is because betel leaves are filled with antioxidants, which reduce the amount of oxidative stress your body is going through.
 When your body goes through high oxidative stress, it can delay the rate at which your wounds heal.
 Thus, betel leaves help with healing wounds.
 Furthermore, they are particularly effective against healing wounds that are related to burns.

 While many people know that asthma is a problem that is related to breathing, not many people know that it is actually also an inflammation problem as well.
 As betel leaves have anti-inflammatory properties, they can help patients who have asthma.
-Asthma is usually triggered by histhamine in the system.
-This is because histhamine causes bronchioconstriction which is a major part of asthma.
-Betel leaves have anti-histhamine properties in them, which helps prevent and control asthma.
+Asthma is usually triggered by histamine in the system.
+This is because histamine causes bronchoconstriction which is a major part of asthma.
+Betel leaves have anti-histamine properties in them, which helps prevent and control asthma.
 Betel oil can also be used for the same purposes.